Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/category-mapping.md

 ---
-title: Use discovery agent to categorize your APIs
+title: Use Discovery Agent to categorize your APIs
-linkTitle: Use discovery agent to categorize your APIs
+linkTitle: Use Discovery aAgent to categorize your APIs
 draft: false
 weight: 10
 description: Understand how the Discovery Agent can automatically categorize discovered APIs when publishing to Amplify Central.
-Learn how you can add conditions and associated categories when those conditions are met
+Learn how you can add conditions and associated categories when those conditions are met.
 ---

 {{% alert title="Note" %}}
-The automatic categorization filter is only available in the Axway API Manager Discovery agent.
+The automatic categorization filter is only available in the Axway API Manager Discovery Agent.
 Support in the other agents is coming soon!
 {{% /alert %}}

 ## Before you start

-* Review Logical operators and Comparative operators
+* Review Logical operators and Comparative operators.

 ## Objectives

-Learn how to set conditions based on tag name and tag value to automatically categorize discover APIs in Amplify Central.
+Learn how to set conditions based on tag name and tag value to automatically categorize discovered APIs in Amplify Central.

 ## Category mapping

-Category mapping provides a way for your agent to determine how to map discoverd APIs to categories for viewing in Amplify Central.
+Category mapping provides a way for your agent to determine how to map discovered APIs to categories for viewing in Amplify Central.

 {{% alert title="Note" %}}
-When any category mapping is defined any manual categories will be removed from an API when the agent performs an update
+When any category mapping is defined, manual categories will be removed from an API when the agent performs an update
 {{% /alert %}}

 ## Mapping sample

-Each mapping definition will include the `conditions` key as well as the `categories` key.
-When the condition returns true the comma separated list of categories will be applied to the API.
+Each mapping definition will include both the `conditions` key and the `categories` key.
+When the condition returns true, the comma separated list of categories will be applied to the API.

 {{% alert title="Note" %}}
-The `APIMANAGER_` prefix below will be different depending on the gateway the agent is for.
+The `APIMANAGER_` prefix, below, will be different depending on which gateway the agent is for.
 {{% /alert %}}

 ```bash
 APIMANAGER_CATEGORY_MAPPINGS=[{conditions:"tag.API_TYPE.Exists()",categories:"CategoryA,CategoryB"}]
 ```

-Multiple mappings maybe used in the environment variable by separating each mapping by a comma.
+Multiple mappings may be used in the environment variable by separating each mapping with a comma.

 ```bash
 APIMANAGER_CATEGORY_MAPPINGS=[{mapping1}, {mapping2}, {mapping3}, ...]